zelikos/davincibox/README.md

 You can still run `add-davinci-launcher` separately, as either `add-davinci-launcher distrobox` or `add-davinci-launcher toolbox`, depending on what you're using.

+## Upgrading

+Upgrading requires re-creating the davincibox container with the newest version of the image.

+If a new version of davincibox is available and you want to upgrade, you can do so manually or with `setup.sh`.

+### `setup.sh`

+Run `setup.sh upgrade`, then follow the installation steps above.

+### Manual

+See the Uninstallation section below, then go through manual setup again.

 ## Uninstallation

 Run `./setup.sh remove`, or